augardiner/nautiLum/readme.md

 `_group2` = for group flash, how many flashes in the second group (defaults to 0)

-In the main loop, the `millis` function is used to measure time intervals, which get passed to the `flash` method of each buoy, in order to set the output of the specified pin `HIGH` or `LOW`.
+In the main loop, `millis` is used to measure time intervals.
+Each interval is passed to the `flash` method of each buoy, in order to set the output of the specified pin `HIGH` or `LOW`, depending on the characteristic of that buoy.